aleguma/android-testbed/README.md

-# Android-testbed results
+# Android TestBed

-Results of the benchmarking of a set of Android apps in different devices.
+Logs of the benchmarking of a set of Android apps in different devices.

 Contact: alejandro.guerra@taltech.ee